SFe-Team-was-taken/SFe/sfe32-latest/format-specification/sfe-format-specification.md

 ## 9.5 SF Modulator Model

-- Modulators work in the same way as SoundFont® 2.04, but an update will be made in SFe32 version 4.01.
+- Modulators work in the same way as SoundFont® 2.04, but an update will be made in SFe version 4.01.
 - \[New diagrams available soon\]

 * * *